Community Eligibility Provision (CEP)

 Option to End Participation in CEP

-An SFA/Group/Individual may elect to stop the CEP for the following school year by notifying the SED Child Nutrition office no later than June 30 of the current school year.
+An SFA/group of RAs/individual RA may elect to stop the CEP for the following school year by notifying the New York State Education Department Child Nutrition office no later than June 30 of the current school year.
 Although it is an option to end participation in CEP at any time during the school year, it is not recommended as adequate communication with families and collection of certifying eligibility data must occur prior to moving to standard counting and claiming procedures.

 If you have any questions regarding this memo, please contact your Child Nutrition Representative.